Dannyfaction/CodeExamples/README.md

 ![PipelineToolApplication Banner](https://dannykruiswijk.com/images/PipelineToolsApplication1280x720.png)

 ## [BugReporter](https://github.com/Dannyfaction/CodeExamples/tree/main/DataFlow/FracTowerDefenseSolution/BugReporter)
-C++ Simple executable application for sending BugReports with input and engine logs to a Jira board through a Rest API call.
+C++ Standalone application for sending BugReports with input and engine logs to a Jira board through a Rest API call.

 Note: Visual Studio solution can be found at /DataFlow/, the BugReporter is made as a part of the DataFlow custom game engine.
+After building the engine, the executable can be found in the /bin/ directory as BugReporter.exe
+The engine launches this .exe when the engine has been terminated via an assert.

 Results and details of the project can be found [**here**](https://dannykruiswijk.com/projects/DataFlow.html).